Where can I serve?

 The Chinook(Hi-Line) YAV program is a partnership between five churches, Presbyterian, Methodist, Alliance, Assembly of God, and Lutheran.
 YAVs participate in ecumenical programs sponsored by the churches: youth groups ( high school/junior high and grade school groups), after school and summer lunch programs, senior citizen programs and nursing home outreach.
 YAVs work closely with the local pastors as well as church groups.
 YAVs also have opportunities to help in the local grade school and high school/junior high.

-In a city known for its storytelling and its very famous residents, Hollywood YAVs learn the joys of mutual hospitality with their Central and South American neighbors while uncovering the overlooked stories of the largest and most diverse homeless population in the country.
-To live in Hollywood means to seek the face of God amidst the juxtaposition of the fame, fortune, and the poverty just outside what’s captured in the camera frames.
+In a city know for its storytelling and famous residents, YAVs living in the City of Angels learn the joys of mutual hospitality with their Central and South American neighbors while uncovering the overlooked stories of the largest and most diverse homeless population in the county.
+To live in Los Angeles, and more specifically in a neighborhood in Hollywood, means to seek the face of God amidst the juxtaposition of the fame, fortune, and the poverty just outside what's captured in the camera frames.
 YAVs work in agencies and ministries that engage on multiple levels and encounter peripheral issues of economic injustice, domestic violence, and human trafficking.
-Concurrently, YAVs start to engage in racial reconciliation in their immediate neighborhood, and amidst the broad multi-culturalism of Los Angeles.
+Concurrently, YAVs engage in racial reconciliation in their immediate neighborhood, and amidst the broad multi-cultural range of this huge city, from Korea Town to Little Bangladesh, Little Ethiopia to Little Armenia, South Central to East LA.
+Website

 Indiana’s motto is “Crossroads of America.”
 The Indy YAVs will live in the intersection of religious diversity, and work together to address issues of reconciliation and poverty.
 The goal of Indy YAV is to provide opportunities for deep engagement and cooperative work with people of diverse religious identities.
 YAVs will gain skills in helping the community live faithfully with difference.
 The work that will be undertaken will help to broaden understanding of the interfaith and ecumenical landscape of the Indianapolis community and the world.
 Come to the crossroads and engage in the struggle.